 A. Apply intermittent pneumatic compression stockings.

-B. Assist to dangle on the edge of the bed and assess for dizziness.
+B. Assist in dangling on the edge of the bed and assessing for dizziness.

 C. Encourage patient to cough and deep breathe every 4 hours.

 D. Insert an oropharyngeal airway to prevent airway obstruction.

 14. A 58-year-old patient with a left-brain stroke suddenly bursts into tears when family members visit.
 The nurse should

 A. use a calm voice to ask the patient to stop the crying behavior.

 B. explain to the family that depression is usual following a stroke.

 C. have the family members leave the patient alone for a few minutes.